 Speak to your LOCAL Michael Tuck office who will put you in touch with a “fee-free” independent mortgage advisor.

 Read our article “What happens now I’ve had an offer accepted on a house?”

-How do I Instruct your conveyancer?
+How do I Instruct a conveyancer?

 A conveyancer or solicitor will need to be employed to take care of the legal side of your house purchase.

 We recommend that you obtain several quotes from local conveyancers who understand the local area and are on hand for you to deliver any documents that are required.

 The conveyancer will ensure that you sign all the necessary documents, will arrange all the money transfers, and ensure that the property is transferred into your name.